Configure Matomo for speed

 - It is recommended to use light web servers such as Nginx or lighttpd which can be faster and more efficient alternatives to Apache or IIS

 - Do not use Matomo on a shared/cluster/network filesystem such as NFS or glusterfs.
 Network filesystems are slower, and will create a big overhead on top of Matomo.
 Please use standard filesystems for all Matomo files.

 - For advanced users, you can setup Matomo to work in a load balanced environment and use multiple servers behind a load balancer.

-- Tracker API: if you manage a high traffic Matomo server, you can easily setup Matomo Tracking API to use a Redis datastore for extremely fast and scalable Tracking API requests.
+- Tracker API: if you manage a high traffic Matomo server, you can easily setup Matomo Tracking API to use a Redis (or MySQL) datastore for extremely fast and scalable Tracking API requests.
 Learn more about our QueuedTracking plugin in How do I configure Matomo to use Redis for better scalability?

 - Tracker API: if the ‘Provider’ plugin is activated in your Matomo, the Internet provider by doing a reverse DNS lookup which adds a few milliseconds overhead.
 To track your visitors’ ISPs it will be faster to use either DB-IP IP to ISP database or MaxMind’s ISP database.
 Read more about installing them here.
 Alternatively, for optimal performance you may disable the ‘Provider’ plugin (the plugin is disabled by default for all new users since Matomo 2.15.0) and skip the potentially slow reverse DNS lookup.

 Configure your database server for speed

 Matomo performance are heavily tied to Mysql database server performance as all Matomo data is stored and aggregated using Mysql queries.

 - When possible, use Solid-state drives (SSDs) as they are often faster.